Manuel Muñiz: Career

-Muñiz has coordinated the crafting Spain’s Foreign Action Strategy 2021-2024, and he has led the efforts for the composition of the first National Strategy on Technology and Global Order, a document which aims to launch Spain’s Technology Diplomacy.
-He has also led work at the OECD on the approval of a global mobility framework aimed at minimizing the economic impact of Covid 19, and was the coordinator of Spain’s OECD Ministerial Presidency during 2020.
-Muñiz was also a member of the Prime Minister’s Covid19 task force.
-As the Foreign Ministry’s spokesperson, he has held a weekly appointment with the media through briefings with the Spanish and international press and has led the Ministry's communication efforts, including those aimed at improving Spain's image abroad.
-In this role, he has developed actions and reputation campaigns such as the two editions of ‘Spain for Sure’, ‘ParamiEspañaEs’ or ‘Local Heroes, Global Spaniards’.
+Muñiz has coordinated the crafting Spain's Foreign Action Strategy 2021-2024, and he has led the efforts for the composition of the first National Strategy on Technology and Global Order, a document which aims to launch Spain's Technology Diplomacy.
+He has also led work at the OECD on the approval of a global mobility framework aimed at minimizing the economic impact of COVID-19, and was the coordinator of Spain's OECD Ministerial Presidency during 2020.
+Muñiz was also a member of the Prime Minister's COVID-19 task force.
+As the Foreign Ministry's spokesperson, he has held a weekly appointment with the media through briefings with the Spanish and international press and has led the Ministry's communication efforts, including those aimed at improving Spain's image abroad.
+In this role, he has developed actions and reputation campaigns such as the two editions of 'Spain for Sure', 'ParamiEspañaEs' or 'Local Heroes, Global Spaniards'.
 Before completing her post, he had begun the creation of the first country reputation action plan, which is intended to create the consensus and the tools to boost Spain's image abroad.

-On July 11 2021, he voluntarily resigned from the post of Secretary of State for Global Spain, following the announcement of the dismissal of the hitherto minister, Arancha González Laya.
+On July 11, 2021, he voluntarily resigned from the post of Secretary of State for Global Spain, following the announcement of the dismissal of the hitherto minister, Arancha González Laya.